Xfinity Home Security Review

 - Tile Bluetooth trackers

 That’s a mouthful, but it made possible tons of automations.
 Need some ideas?
 We had our Hue lighting automatically turn on in the front hallway whenever our system was disarmed, meaning we just got home.
 We also had our August smart locks close automatically whenever our system was armed, meaning we’ve left.
 Now, we never have to worry about leaving the door unlocked again, just one thing to cross off our list of anxieties!

 But while Xfinity works with devices from third parties, it doesn’t work with any voice assistants like Alexa or Google Assistant.
-That’s a bit of a bummer, as companies like ADT and abode work with both, but if voice assistants aren’t your thing, this may not matter much to you.
+That’s a bit of a bummer, as companies we reviewed like ADT and abode work with both, but if voice assistants aren’t your thing, this may not matter much to you.
 One saving grace is that if you have Xfinity X1, their cable, and streaming service, then you’ll be able to livestream your footage on the big screen and do voice commands using the wake word “Xfinity Home”.
 Completely hands-free, you’ll be able to livestream footage and cloud storage, control scenes, or groups of connected devices like light bulbs, or even arm your system.
 While we didn’t personally test this out as we don’t have Xfinity X1, it seems like a good option for those that do.

 Customer Support, Xfinity Edition